Complementary Medicine in Canning Vale

 After your Bowen treatment, we talk about the 3 W's: Walk, Water and Wait.

-🚶Walk: this is a reminder to get up and move, every half hour or so, on the day of your treatment.
+🚶Walk: get up and move every half hour or so on the day of your treatment.
 For most this is easily done, but if you have a desk job, you might need to set an alarm as a reminder.
 Blood and lymph depend on muscle contraction (i.e. movement) to flow.
 If things have been a little stuck for a while, it helps to keep things flowing after your treatment to reduce the likelihood of unwanted after effects (e.g. headaches or muscle aches).

 🫗Water: Hydration is key.
-Fascia (collagen) has more conductivity when you're hydrated (i.e. you will likely have a better treatment response when you are properly hydrated).
+Fascia (collagen) has more conductivity when you're hydrated.
+That means you will likely have a better treatment response when you are properly hydrated.
 It also goes a way in helping prevent potential after effects.
 Bowen therapy may increase blood and lymph flow to an area that has been lacking, perhaps for quite some time.
 While this is a good thing, new blood and lymph will bring in the goods (nutrients and oxygen), they may also load up on wastes that have accumulated.
 The solution to pollution?
 Dilution.
 Drink up.

 This is a common question that comes up in clinic.